 The right questions will keep you in touch with your team and tap into what motivates them.
 Unlocking their potential is better for them and the company as a whole.
 Here are the questions you should be asking to maximize their productivity potential and aid your company in the process:

 1. What challenges are frustrating you and need attention?

-This question allows employees to raise issues that you may be unaware of and that are affecting your team’s performance.
+This question allows employees to raise issues that you may be unaware of and that is affecting your team’s performance.
 Something as simple as a photocopier regularly jamming can quickly become a frustration that hinders progress on a range of tasks.

 2. What wins have you had in the past week?

 People enjoy the chance to share successes, and this provides employees with a small celebration of their work and to enjoy some peer recognition.
 It also allows them to focus on what is great about their job, and you will be able to determine what they consider triumphs to business goals.